Salió el Sol

 "Salió el Sol" ("The Sun Came Out") is the third single by Don Omar taken from his album King of Kings.
-The song appears in Grand Theft Auto IV and Twisters (2024).

 Music video

-The music video was released on December 24, 2006.
+The music video was released on October 5, 2006.
 Upon release, the video has managed to surpass over 150 million views on YouTube.
-The video is also featured on the DV of the deluxe r-release am King of Kings: Armageddon Edition.
+The video is also featured on the DVD of the deluxe re-release of King of Kings: Armageddon Edition.